 The aim of this case study is to analyze the economic impacts of climate change and adaptation on particular critical infrastructures.

-Improved understanding of infrastructure effects from climate change.
-Improved assessment of economic and environmental consequences.
-Considering the effects of climate change (and adaptation) on infrastructure against the background of a changing society.
+Improved understanding of infrastructure effects from climate change Improved assessment of economic and environmental consequences.

 Environmental and economic effects of repeated periods of low water, storms, heavy rains and heat waves on infrastructure

 This demonstrative assessment exercise could also be carried out as stand-alone desk research.
 But we invite all other project partners and stakeholders addressed by them to cooperate.

 For example, one obvious option in this respect is given by case study 2b, which is in contact with the Mannheim Port authority.

 Official statistics, databases from insurances, data from the respective authorities and past damage data will be sources.
 Other data sources are news, commentaries, blogs, internet sources.

 Methodological improvements: Linking the impact chain method to macroeconomic modelling; Providing quantitative values for the qualitative strands of the impact chains; Reducing risks by calculating possible and plausible corridors of results regarding the impacts of climate change and adaptation